The Center for Legislative Archives has a selection of eBooks available for use in and outside of the classroom:

 A Visual History, 1940-1963: Political Cartoons by Clifford Berryman and Jim Berryman

 A Visual History, 1940–1963: Political Cartoons by Clifford Berryman and Jim Berryman presents 70 political cartoons that invite students to explore American history from the early years of World War II to the civil rights movement.
 These images, by father-and-son cartoonists Clifford Berryman and Jim Berryman, highlight many significant topics, including WWII and its impact, the Cold War, the space race, the nuclear arms race, and the struggle for school desegregation.
 This eBook presents the artists’ perspectives on the events, people, and institutions that shaped this tumultuous era of American history.
-Please note this is a draft and may be taken down or altered during editing.

 World War II: America Joins a Global Conflict, 1940-1945